About

 These are lived experiences, and my content is not, and never will be generated by AI, or another contributor.

-Be that as it may, a good way to know if you’re reading content like this is to do a reverse image search on Google to see what other websites are using the same image.
+A good way to know if you’re reading content like this is to do a reverse image search on Google to see what other websites are using the same image.
 If you don’t see images of the people living what they’re writing about, it’s pretty safe to assume they were never there.

 Overall, I hate to see individual bloggers who once wrote the best kind of content on the internet ruin what was pure for the sake of making more money.
-However, this is not and never will be me.
+However, this is not, and never will be me!

-No matter what age, your bucket list should never be complete.
+Regardless of age, your bucket list should never be complete.
 Throughout your life, it should change, adapt, and grow as you grow.